sias888/sias888/README.md

 - 👋 Hi, I’m Irteza!
 I'm a Mathematical Sciences (MASC) student at the University of British Columbia.
-- 👀 I’m interested in using and polishing up my Java and C++/# skills.
-Scripting in Python is also something I'm further exploring.
+- 👀 I’m interested in using and polishing up my Java and C++/# skills in a software engineering or game development position.
-- 🌱 I’m currently learning: javascript and other front-end languages/frameworks.
 - 📫 You can reach me through my email: syedirtezashamsi@gmail.com

 <!---